bsierro/scgenerator/README.md

     sets the lowest end of this range.
 If the set value is higher than the higher end of the wavelength window, it is lowered down to that point. default : 1900e-9

+readjust_wavelength : bool
+    if a custom input field is set, it is likely that the maximum of its corresponding spectrum doesn't lies exactly at the set wavelength.
+If this setting is True, the program will override the wavelength parameter so that the maximum of the spectrum lies on the desired wavelength.